laravel/cashier-stripe/UPGRADE.md

 ### WebhookController Changes

-Instead of calling the Stripe API, Cashier now only uses webhook signatures to verify that events it receives are authentic as of [PR #591](https://github.com/laravel/cashier/pull/591).
+Instead of calling the Stripe API to verify incoming webhook events, Cashier now only uses webhook signatures to verify that events it receives are authentic as of [PR #591](https://github.com/laravel/cashier/pull/591).

 The `VerifyWebhookSignature` middleware is now automatically added to the `WebhookController` if the `services.stripe.webhook.secret` value is set in your `services.php` configuration file.
 By default, this configuration value uses the `STRIPE_WEBHOOK_SECRET` environment variable.